baleboy/kaggle_titanic/README.md

 Kaggle score lowered to 0.74, which is not surprising given that PassengerId shouldn't have anything to do with surival rate and only causes the model to overfit.

-# 4. Better estimation of the missing data